Cleveland Lakefront Station

 Cleveland Lakefront Station is an Amtrak train station at North Coast Harbor in Cleveland, Ohio.
 The current station was built in 1977 to provide service to the Lake Shore Limited route (New York/Boston-Chicago), which was reinstated by Amtrak via Cleveland and Toledo in 1975.
 It replaced service to Cleveland Union Terminal.
-Lakefront Station is located in downtown Cleveland near the Lake Erie waterfront, adjacent to the Cleveland Memorial Shoreway and in the immediate vicinity of the Rock and Roll Hall of Fame, the Great Lakes Science Center, the Steamship William G. Mather Museum and FirstEnergy Stadium.
-The station has had little to no renovation since its opening.
+Lakefront Station is located in downtown Cleveland near the Lake Erie waterfront, adjacent to the Cleveland Memorial Shoreway and in the immediate vicinity of the Rock and Roll Hall of Fame, the Great Lakes Science Center, the Steamship William G. Mather Museum and Cleveland Browns Stadium.
+The station has had little renovation since its opening.

-The station is a service stop on Amtrak's daily Lake Shore Limited and Capitol Limited trains, both of which pass through in the middle of the night.
+The station is a service stop on Amtrak's daily Lake Shore Limited and Floridian trains, both of which pass through in the middle of the night.
 The station is also served by the RTA Waterfront Line.
 The Pennsylvanian served Cleveland from 1998 to 2003, when it reverted to its original Pittsburgh–New York route.
 As of 2021, proposals exist for the Pennsylvanian and several other routes to return to Cleveland.